mech/Notes/JavaScript/es6.md

 This single export make it hard to do tree-shaking and choose only the right amount of modules to bundle to decrease file size.

 ## Class

+Class, unlike function is not hoisted, so you have to declared it before using it.

+You have to call `super` before you can use access `this`.

 * [How to use classes and sleep at night](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4)
 * [Not Awesome: ES6 Classes](https://github.com/joshburgess/not-awesome-es6-classes/)